jamesgreen-c/approximate-inference/README.md

 - **Mean-Field Variational Inference**: Fully factorized approximation on binary factor graphs.
 - **Loopy Belief Propagation**: Parallel message passing for approximate marginal inference.

-## Usage

-Example scripts can be found in the `core/scripts/` directory.
-Each script is self-contained and demonstrates training and inference for one of the models.

-Run an example GP regression script:

-## Notes

-- Kernels and model structures are kept modular for reuse and experimentation.
-- Numerical precision and stability are prioritized for inference tasks.

 ## ▶️ How to Run

 Example scripts are under `core/scripts/`.
 They’re minimal and to the point.